Hecate946/Neutra/README.md

 kickinactive: Kick all inactive server members

-leave: Have the bot leave the server.
+kill: Have the bot leave the server.

 massascify: Mass nickname users with odd names.